 Compare life insurance by visiting our Life Insurance Resource Center.

-Life insurance policies are contracts, and like all contracts, many of the important items are often found in the fine print.
-In the case of life insurance policies, the fine print refers to the body of the contract where exclusions are spelled out.
-Exclusions are exactly what they sound like: specific items or circumstances which your beneficiaries are excluded from – meaning they won’t receive payment on them upon your death.
+“Life insurance policies are contracts, and like all contracts, many of the important items are often found in the fine print.
+In the case of life insurance policies, the fine print refers to the body of the contract where exclusions are spelled out as in what instances may negate the policy’s death benefit.”

-Life insurance policies are contracts, and like all contracts, many of the important items are often found in the fine print.
+“Life insurance policies are contracts, and like all contracts, many of the important items are often found in the fine print.”

 Insurance companies are in business to make a profit, and one of the ways they ensure their profitability is by limiting their risk.